mntnorv/wb.sh/README.md

 search type
 - `search` - normal search (string)
 - `color` - search by dominating color
+- `random` - choose random images.
+Can be filtered by purity, boards, resolution and aspect ratio

 **QUERY**:
 the string to search for when `TYPE=search`